Dollar slips on $2 trillion U.S. plan, 'riskier' currencies gain

 MajorFXhttps://reut.rs/3ajwnCO

-(Reporting by Iain Withers; Additional reporting by Tom Westbrook; Editing by Alexander Smith)
+(Reporting by Iain Withers; Additional reporting by Tom Westbrook in SINGAPORE; Editing by Alexander Smith and Alex Richardson)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.